The Value of Trees

 What do we mean by value?

-- This is tricky because we often confuse value with price.
+- Value is a tricky word when we confuse it with price.

-- Scientists explain the world in quantities, rather than qualities.
+- Scientists like to explain the world in quantities, rather than qualities.

 - Politicians use numbers to manage communities (e.g. taxes & monetary incentives).

-- Large organisations think in numbers to balance the books.
+- Large organisations think in numbers in order to balance the books.

 - (see more on accountability).

-- Humans like things to be simple and predictable.
+- Humans like things to be simple & predictable.

-- Money is useful for trading things that are inert (e.g. dead things that can be quantified).
+- And money is useful for trading things that are inert.

-- It saves us time because we can all agree with the arithmetic.
+- The process saves time because we can all agree with the arithmetic.

 - (see more about the concept of money)

-- Trees may look identical on paper, but they grow differently and support different life forms.
+- Trees may look identical on paper but each grows differently & supports different life forms.

 - They are alive until we break them down into standard units for pricing (e.g. as materials).